What is thyroid cancer?

 Family history of thyroid cancer

-• High-grade follicular-derived carcinoma is rare in children (less than 1% of all thyroid cancer diagnoses) and is more aggressive than differentiated thyroid cancer.
-It arises from papillary or follicular cancer and can spread to lymph nodes and other parts of the body.
-Similar to MTC, poorly differentiated thyroid carcinoma and differentiated high-grade thyroid carcinoma often to not respond to radioiodine therapy.
+- High-grade follicular-derived thyroid cancer is very rare in children, making up less than 1% of all thyroid cancer cases.
+It is more aggressive than papillary or follicular thyroid cancers.
+This type of cancer can develop from papillary or follicular cancer and may spread to the lymph nodes or other parts of the body.
+Some of these cancers grow and spread more quickly because the cells do not look or act like normal thyroid cells; these are called poorly differentiated thyroid cancers.
+Like medullary thyroid cancer, poorly differentiated and high-grade thyroid cancers often do not respond to treatment with radioactive iodine.

 Signs and symptoms of thyroid cancer in children

-When signs/symptoms are present, they may include:
+When there are signs and symptoms, they may include:

-• A visible lump in the neck
+- A visible lump in your child’s neck

 Causes of thyroid cancer in children